siddiqus/expressive/README.md

-    swaggerInfo = null, // this is an optional JSON with the basic swagger info detailed later swaggerDefinitions, // this is an optional JSON for the swagger model definitions allowCors = false, // this uses the 'cors' npm module to allow CORS in the express app, default false middlewares = null, // Array of express middlewares can be provided (optional) errorMiddleware = null, // express middleware function to handle errors e.g. function(err, req, res, next){}
+    swaggerInfo = null, // this is an optional JSON with the basic swagger info detailed later swaggerDefinitions, // this is an optional JSON for the swagger model definitions allowCors = false, // this uses the 'cors' npm module to allow CORS in the express app, default false corsConfig = null, // config for cors based on the 'cors' npm module, if none is provided, then allows all origin middlewares = null, // Array of express middlewares can be provided (optional) errorMiddleware = null, // express middleware function to handle errors e.g. function(err, req, res, next){}
     basePath = "/", // Root path of the api, default "/"